jentery/mdia200v3/index.md

 *Please email me if you have any questions or concerns about Worksheet 3.*

-## Th 7 November: Methodologies, Part 6
+## Th 7 November: Approaches, Part 6

 Before class, please read the handout titled, "Representation."